Mahar Ijaz Ahmad Achlana

-Mahar Ijaz Ahmad Achlana is a Pakistani politician who is a Member of the Provincial Assembly of the Punjab, from October 2002 to May 2013 (Three Terms Consecutively) and from August 2018 to January 2023.
+Mahar Ijaz Ahmad Achlana is a Pakistani politician who is a Member of the Provincial Assembly of the Punjab for four consecutive terms, from October 2002 to january 2023.
+He is currently serving as the president of the Pakistan Muslim League (N) (PML-N) for the Dera Ghazi Khan Division.

 Early life and education

 He was born on 15 January 1966 in Layyah District.